starlose13/C4I-Blockchain/docs/functionality.rst

 A few complete examples:

-- config file living at the root of the repository, configuring only one
+- Config file living at the root of the repository, configuring only one
   documentation:

   .. code-block:: yaml